mathias-ammon/tessif-phd/docs/source/getting_started/energy_supply_systems.rst

    A 6-Node, 7-Edge Graph; Taken from `Wikipedia <https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)>`__

 This general approach implies, that tessif is suited best for modelling medium to large scale energy systems on a flow based description.
-Which is also what tessif's currently underlying :ref:`simulation models <SupportedModels>` are suited best for.
+Which is also what tessif's currently underlying :ref:`Energy Supply System Modelling and Optimisation Software Tools (ESSMOS tools) <SupportedModels>` are suited best for.
 Possible applications would range from optimizing a singular house hold's energy system up to something like the integrated European network.

 .. figure:: ../usage/images/hhes_graph.png
    :align: center